 The Set Group Attributes smart service allows you to modify attribute values for the selected group.

-Appian allows you to create types of groups that include additional data (Adding Attributes), which must be supplied when creating each new group of that type.
+Appian allows you to create types of groups that include additional data (attributes), which must be supplied when creating each new group of that type.
 This smart service allows you to update any such data associated with a group.

 CAUTION: The Set Group Attributes smart service can only be executed with a System Administrator or Group Administrator's user rights.
 If this task is run by any other user, a run-time exception alert is sent to the Process Administrator and the process is paused (when the user attempts to submit the task generated by this node).